 |available module versions|

-SZ0303 is a module in language at which is offered irregularly.
+SZ0303 is a semester module in German language at Bachelor’s level and Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.